Product Analytics Table

 Learn how Triple Whale classifies new/returning customers.

-New Customer Gross Profit
+New Customer Gross Profitnew_customer_gross_profitformula

 The gross profit generated from new customers.